fsaris/home-assistant-zonneplan-one/README.md

 ## Setup Energy Dashboard

 #### Solar production
-`Zonneplan yield total` is what your panels produced
+`Zonneplan Yield total` is what your panels produced

 #### Grid consumption
-`Zonneplan P1 electricity consumption today` is what you used from the grid
+`Zonneplan Electricity consumption today` is what you used from the grid

 #### Return to grid
-`Zonneplan P1 electricity returned today` is what you returned to the grid
+`Zonneplan Electricity returned today` is what you returned to the grid

 ### Installing main/beta version using HACS
 1. Go to `HACS` => `Integrations`